Tropical Storm Gaston forms in the Atlantic

 A weather system in the Atlantic Ocean developed into Tropical Storm Gaston on Tuesday afternoon, becoming the seventh named storm of the 2022 hurricane season.
+The storm had strengthened slightly, but did not trigger any warnings or watches to coastal areas, according to the latest forecast from late Tuesday night.

-The storm was about 1,000 miles west of the Azores in the North Atlantic and posed no immediate threat to land.
-As of 5 p.m.
-Eastern time, Gaston was traveling northeast at about 17 mph and had maximum sustained winds of 40 mph, the National Hurricane Center said.
+The storm was about 920 miles west of the Azores in the North Atlantic and posed no immediate threat to land.
+As of 11 p.m.
+Eastern time, Gaston was traveling north-northeast at about 18 mph and had maximum sustained winds of 50 mph, the National Hurricane Center said.

+Gaston could cause swells in the Azores later this week, which could generate life-threatening surf and rip-current conditions, the hurricane center said.

 A storm is given a name after it reaches wind speeds of at least 39 mph.